DIY Vintage Tart Tin Organizer

 Ruler showing about 2.5-inches for the placement of the first set of sides.
 This leaves a lip on the front of the tiered tart tin organizer for the four lower tins.

-For the two shelf tops, I used paint stirrers that I marked with a pencil and cut to size with a hacksaw.
+Make the two shelf tops.
+I used paint stirrers that I marked with a pencil and cut to size with a hacksaw.

 Assembling scrap wood for the sides of a tart tin tiered organizer.
 The base is thin craft wood and I used 5 gallon paint sticks cut down for the two shelves.